tobymao/sqlglot/posts/onboarding.md

 If two different parsing behaviors are common across dialects, the base parser may implement both and use feature flags to determine which should be used for a specific dialect.
 In contrast, parser overrides directly replace specific base parser methods.

-Therefore, each dialect’s Parser class may define:
+Therefore, each dialect’s Parser class may specify:

-- Feature flags such as `SUPPORTS_IMPLICIT_UNNEST` or `SUPPORTS_PARTITION_SELECTION`, which are used to control the behavior of base parser methods .
+- Feature flags such as `SUPPORTS_IMPLICIT_UNNEST` or `SUPPORTS_PARTITION_SELECTION`, which are used to control the behavior of base parser methods.

 - Sets of tokens that play a similar role, such as `RESERVED_TOKENS` that cannot be used as object names.